Skip to Content

 • After your callback service responds with HTTP 200, the Client Signer proceeds with signing and the API returns the signed transaction details.

-Integrate this flow into your business logic to automate the signing of transaction requests.
+Integrate this flow into your business logic to automate transaction signing while maintaining control via your callback.

 Last updated on